CFCM-DT: History

 CFCM started out as a private bilingual CBC/Radio-Canada affiliate.
 The station's original owner was Télévision de Québec, a consortium of theatre chain Famous Players and Quebec City's two private AM radio stations, CHRC and CKCV.

 At its launch, CFCM immediately linked up with both the CBC and Radio-Canada microwave networks.
 The station started broadcasting an all-French service on March 17, 1957, when Télévision de Québec launched CKMI-TV.
 When Radio-Canada opened CBVT on September 7, 1964, CFCM joined the loose association of independent stations formed by Montreal's CFTM-TV and Chicoutimi's CJPM-TV a year earlier.
 This was the forerunner of TVA, which was formally organized on September 12, 1971.

 Télévision de Québec was nearly forced to sell its stations in 1969 because of the Canadian Radio-television and Telecommunications Commission's new rules requiring television stations to be 80 percent Canadian-owned.
-The largest shareholder, Famous Players, was a subsidiary of American film studio Paramount Pictures (Paramount and parent company Viacom, later ViacomCBS and now its namesake Paramount Global, eventually sold Famous Players to rival Cineplex Entertainment in 2005).
-Eventually, Famous Players reduced its shares to 20% by 1971, allowing Télévision de Québec to keep CKMI and CFCM The company renamed itself Télé-Capitale in 1974.
+The largest shareholder, Famous Players, was a subsidiary of American film studio Paramount Pictures (Paramount and parent company Viacom, later ViacomCBS and now Paramount Skydance, eventually sold Famous Players to rival Cineplex Entertainment in 2005).
+Eventually, Famous Players reduced its shares to 20% by 1971, allowing Télévision de Québec to keep CKMI and CFCM.
+The company renamed itself Télé-Capitale in 1974.

-For most of the time from the 1970s through the 2000s, it was known on-air as "Télé-4" (TV-4).
+For most of the time from the 1970s through the 2000s, it was known on-air as "Télé-4" (TV-4 or channel 4).

 CFCM, along with five other stations, CKMI-TV, CHLT-TV, CHEM-TV and CFER-TV, were all purchased by Pathonic Communications in 1979.
 CFCM became the flagship station of Pathonic's new TVA-affiliated system.

 Pathonic merged with Télé-Metropole, owner of CFTM, in 1990.
 Since then, CFCM has been a semi-satellite of CFTM, except for newscasts.
+Despite this, it has remained Quebec City's dominant station, a status it has held for the better part of its history.

+In February 2018, the CRTC approved relocating the transmitter from its former studios on Myrand Street in Sainte-Foy to Édifice Marie-Guyart.
+The move made space for residential development and placed the transmitter alongside CIVQ-TV and CFAP-DT.
+Its effective radiated power was also reduced from 210 kW to 80 kW.

-As of October 2022, CFCM airs a local 10-minute bulletin within the network's noon newscast, as well as two 30-minute bulletins at 5:30 and 6:00 p.m.
+As of October 2022, CFCM airs a local 10-minute bulletin within the network's noon newscast, as well as two 30-minute newscasts at 5:30 and 6:00 p.m.

 Digital television

 In August 2011, CFCM-DT signed on the air.

-With the use of PSIP, digital television receivers will list CFCM-DT's virtual channel as 4.1.